 A recorder of deeds may charge a landowner whose application for preferential assessment is approved a fee for filing the approved application in a preferential assessment docket.
 This fee may also be charged with respect to the filing of an amendment to a previously-approved application.
-A recording fee may not be chargedunless the application or amendment has been approved by the county board for assessment appeals.
+A recording fee may not be charged unless the county board for assessment appeals has approved the application or amendment.
 The maximum fee for recording approved preferential assessment applications and amendments thereto shall be in accordance with laws relating to the imposition of fees by recorders of deeds.